oreximus/learnings/InformationTechnology/Information_Security/ADDS/ADDS.md

 Get-NetGPO | select displayname, whenchanged
 ```

-> Search More About `PowerView`, explore more you could with this tool.
+> Search More About `PowerView`, explore more you could do with this tool.